KeepCrispy/BlueWyvern/README.md

 It's important to keep it light weight so you can deploy this easily with minimal setup to run in your pipeline or deployment environment.

 I highly recommend customizing further before use, such as adding logging and notifications.
 This is best used in tandem with a file integrity monitor as well to add an extra layer of visibility.
+Also to add more functionality, you can combine this with libemu.

 Cheers